Zhimona Thora

 Torvald

-The Leader.
-Oldest of the Nefarian Seven and their captain.
-Glacier-calm tactician forged in whiteout wars; he bound survivors by oath when Tirich Mir fell.
+Oldest of the Nefarian Seven and their captain. a glacier-calm tactician forged in whiteout wars when Tirich Mir fell.

 Ingvild